 Just like anything else, there is no hit wonder in getting links from the same domain.
 Mutual trust, recognition, and an organic approach to content creation are key factors in making your link building successful.

-Start with the resources you have right and build a flywheel effect on it over time.
+Start with the right resources and build a flywheel effect on it over time.